Scabs on Dog’s Head or Neck: Top Reasons [With Pictures]

 • Is your dog otherwise well in himself?
 Any other symptoms?

-• Is your dog itching at the scabs?
+• Is your dog itching?

 • What treatment options have you tried already?